French conquest of Tunisia: Early contacts

 represented by Consulates.
 France had also made a major loan to Tunisia in the mid-19th century.
 The Tunisian government was weak, with an inefficient tax system that only brought it one-fifth of the tax collected.
 The economy was crippled with a series of droughts and the elimination of corsairs by Western fleets.
-Lastly, Tunisians had little control on foreign trade as ancient 16th century agreements with European powers limited custom taxes to 3%.
+Lastly, Tunisians had little control on foreign trade as old 16th century agreements with European powers limited custom taxes to 3%.
 As a result, its small industry was devastated by imports, especially in the area of textiles.

 Colonial competition

 Following the Franco-Prussian War of 1870–71, France's international prestige was severely damaged, and both Italy and the United Kingdom attempted to reinforce their influence in Tunisia.
-The Italian representative failed through clumsiness, but the British representative Richard Wood was more successful.
+The Italian representative failed through clumsiness, but the British representative Sir Richard Wood was more successful.
 In order to limit French influence, Wood obtained the reinstatement of Tunisia as a province of the Ottoman Empire in 1871, although the region's autonomy was also guaranteed.
 Great Britain continued to try to exert influence through commercial ventures, but these were not successful.
 There were also various Tunisian land ownership disputes among France, Britain and Italy.

 The French wished to take control of Tunisia, which neighboured their existing colony of Algeria, and to suppress Italian and British influence there.
 At the Congress of Berlin in 1878, a diplomatic arrangement was made for France to take over Tunisia while Great Britain obtained control of Cyprus from the Ottomans.
 Subsequently, the use of Tunisian territory as a sanctuary by rebel Khroumir bands gave a pretext for the military intervention.